uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

 This is a fan that will suck out the air from the laser cutter's enclosure.

+Note: if the ventilation is already on, dont turn it off after using the laser.

 ## Block the fume food

 In the same room as the laser,